mongodb/laravel-mongodb/README.md

 Configuration
 -------------

-The model will automatically check the Laravel database configuration array in `app/config/database.php` for a 'mongodb' item.
+The model will automatically check the database configuration array in `app/config/database.php` for a 'mongodb' item.

 ```php
 'mongodb' => array(